mjul/clojure-types-lab/README.md

 # Clojure Types Lab

+When Clojure projects grow they become unwieldy and expensive to maintain.

+Small refactorings take a long time.
+There is very little help from the compiler, so you end up with lots of preconditions and predicates to check especially function inputs over and over.

+This problem happens earlier for applications with higher domain complexity and later for e.g. small "CRUD"-style applications with shallow business logic and a database schema to act as a forcing function to keep everything consistent.

+Let us explore some of the options to reduce these problems inside the Clojure ecosystem before we abandon it altogether.

 ## Or how to make the compiler take over more tedious work

 Following the virtues of laziness, impatience and hubris known to any Perl programmer: